solleks/f18-llvm-project/flang/docs/FIRArrayOperations.md

 This operation merges the original loaded array value, `%v`, with the chained updates, `%r`, and stores the result to the array at address, `%a`.

+This operation taken with `array_load`'s captures Fortran's copy-in/copy-out semantics.
+The first operands of `array_merge_store` is the result of the initial `array_load` operation.
+While this value could be retrieved by reference chasiing through the different array operations it is useful to have it on hand directly for analysis passes since this directly defines the "bounds" of the Fortran statement represented by these operations.
+The intention is to allow copy-in/copy-out regions to be easily delineated, analyzed, and optimized.

 ## array_fetch